How To Live In A Van (And Do What You Love)

 Write it Off

 Remember the episode we did with Natali Morris about making your family into a business so you could write off a lot of expenses?
 Syd and Macky have perfected that advice.
 Last year combined they earned $94,000.
-Of that, about two-thirds was from sponsorship.
+Of that, about two-thirds were from sponsorship.

 They claimed $57,000 in expenses for things like hotels, car rentals, and race fees.
 They saved $27,000 and paid taxes on just $37,000.
 The total non-business expenses for the year were about $11,000, most of that spent on food.
 By living so cheaply, Macky was able to pay off $20,000 in student loan debt.